sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 }
 ```
 ### Message reliability
-The message reliability is ensured only for main receiver.
+The message reliability is ensured as BEST effort.
 There are 3 kinds of missed message scenarios.
-1. A slow receiver that reaches overflow state causes drop of repeated events and send only the last instance.
+1. A slow receiver that reaches overflow state causes drop of events.
-2. During downtime of main receiver, the events cache service, drops repeated events and provide only the last instance.
+2. During downtime of main receiver, the events cache service, drops events upon overflow.
 3. The internal listener for published events missed to receive an event.
    - This could be due to one/more publishers publishing at a combined rate going above 10K/second.
    - The eventd service is down.
    - An overloaded internal control plane state making the local listener for events running too slow.

-Among the three, only the third scenario is a real message drop.
-In the cases 1 & 2, it can be seen as suppression of repeats to conserve resource with no real loss of data as last incidence is sent.
-Hence only messages missed by listener, is accounted into reliability measure computation.
+4. The receiver from API or cache service get this count of missed events.

-#### Missed Message computaion.
+#### Missed event computaion.
-1. The missing computed via sender+source sequence numbers are collected across all senders to get the total missed.
-   - This is the total count of events the local listener missed to receive across all publishers/senders.
-2. The sender+source+tag level missing, say N implies that this event though missed N times, the last state after the N missed, is received.
-As the state after N missed is received & sent to the main-receiver, this N could be discounted from total missed.
-Hence this N is subtracted from the total-missed.

-	total_missed = < sum of missed per sender+source > - < sum of repeats missed computed via sender+source+tag>

-This implies, in a healthy system, this count will be always trending towards 0, with possible spikes.

-All stats related to main receiver is recorded in STATE-DB.
-Refer STATS section for details.
+1. This is internal to the implementation.
+2. The receiver & cache-service APIs provide the count of missed messages.
+The caller could update SLA saved in STATE-DB.

 ### Rate-limiting
 - The gNMI clients do need rate-limiting support to avoid overwhelming.
 The inherent/transparent limit via TCP back pressure is an option.